phcollignon/ESP8266-P1Smartmeter2GoogleSheet/README.md

 ## Usage
-With the hardware set up, the Arduino sketch uploaded, and the Google Apps Script deployed, your ESP8266 will start sending data from the Smartmeter to the linked Google Sheet.
+With the hardware set up, the Arduino sketch uploaded, and the Google Apps Script deployed, your ESP8266 will start sending data from the smart meter to the linked Google Sheet.
 The data transfer will occur automatically based on the code's logic in the `.ino` file.
 You can change the data log frequency in the .ino file (`const int UPDATE_INTERVAL = 60000;  // in milliseconds`)

 Here is a screenshot of the expected result :